vipulnaik/working-drafts/lesswrong/chris-voss-negotiation-masterclass-review.md

 ### I have already shared several tidbits of insight I learned with friends, but would like to have a public write-up

-Several of the ideas I learned from the MasterClass, I've already shared with friends.
+Of the ideas I learned from the MasterClass, I've already shared several with friends.
 However, given that the MasterClass is paywalled, I think it would be helpful to have a public write-up of the ideas that I cam link to.
-A public write-up could benefit people outside my inner circle of friends.
+A public write-up would also benefit people outside my inner circle of friends.

 ### I broadly think the LessWrong community should be more aware of and engage with these bodies of knowledge